I love History, Romance, the Regency, Food, Family, Faith and Friends.

 - What is the quirkiest thing you have ever done?

 The quirkiest thing I ever did was become engaged to a man after dating him for a month.
-All my friends thought I was nut.
-We celebrate our 22th anniversary this August.
+All my friends thought I was nuts.
+We celebrate over 24th years of marriage in August.

 - What is your favorite genre to read?